What We Believe

 The Marks of the Church

-• The right preaching of God’s Word and the faithful declaration of the Gospel,
+• the right preaching of God’s Word and the faithful declaration of the Gospel,

-• The administration of the sacraments of Baptism and the Lord’s Supper,
+• the administration of the sacraments of Baptism and the Lord’s Supper,

-• The discipline of her members, and
+• the discipline of her members,6 and

-• Unconditional election refers to God’s sovereign and gracious work of election by which, from all eternity, God determines to exercise saving grace to a particular group of people chosen from out of the mass of fallen humanity.
+• Sovereign election refers to God’s sovereign and gracious work of election by which, from all eternity, God determines to exercise saving grace to a particular group of people chosen from out of the mass of fallen humanity.
 God gives this saving grace according to the good pleasure of His will, and not according to some foreseen actions, responses, or conditions met by men.
 God’s election is based purely on His sovereign grace and not upon anything done by humans.
-The elect are brought to true repentance and saving faith by the work of the Holy Spirit.
-The elect receieve special saving grace from God.
-The non-elect receive common grace, experience the benefits common to all men, such as sun and rain, but in the end are passed over, remain in their sin, and receive the justice of God (Deut.
-7:6,7; Rom.
-8:28-30; Eph.
-1:4; 1 Peter 2:8,9; John 6:44; Matt.
-5:45).
+(Deut.
+7:6, 7; Rom.
+8:28-30, 9:14-16; 1 Cor.
+1:26-29; Eph.
+1:1-14; 2 Thess.
+2:13-14; 2 Tim.
+1:9-10; 1 Peter 2:8, 9; John 1:12-13; 6:44, 65, etc).

-• Perseverance of the saints means that those who are truly regenerate and truly come to saving faith will never lose their salvation.
-They may fall into manifold temptations and spiritual weakness, even into radical sin; but they will never fully and finally fall away because God, by His grace, preserves them (which is why some prefer the term the preservation of the saints).
-The intercession of Christ for the elect is efficacious unto eternity (John 3:16; John 10:27-30; Rom.
-8:35-39; 1 Jn.
-5:13).
+• Preservation of the saints means that those who are truly regenerate and truly come to saving faith will never lose their salvation.
+They may fall into manifold temptations and spiritual weakness, even into radical sin; but they will never fully and finally fall away because God, by His grace, preserves them.
+The intercession of Christ for the elect is efficacious unto eternity (Rom.
+8:35-39; Phil.
+1:6; Heb.
+7:5; 1 Peter 1:5; Jude 1, 24; 1 Jn.
+5:13; Luke 22:31-32; John 3:16, 6:37, 39-40, 44, 10:27-30, 17:11b, etc).

 Church Polity

-In continuity with our Baptist heritage, we seek to maintain a regenerate church membership; that is, we believe the church is to be made up of those who have been born again (or regenerated) by the Holy Spirit and who have been baptized upon their profession of faith in Christ.
-We believe the Scriptures teach that Christ has given only two offices to the Church: elder (or pastor/overseer) and deacon.
+In continuity with our Baptist heritage, we seek to maintain a regenerate church membership; that is, we believe the church is to be made up of those who have been born again (or regenerated) by the Holy Spirit and who have been baptized upon their profession of faith in Christ.8 We believe the Scriptures teach that Christ has given only two offices to the Church: elder (or pastor/overseer) and deacon.
 An elder is a biblically qualified man who has been nominated, trained, examined, and ordained to oversee the affairs of the church.
 The Bible gives explicit qualifications for such men (1 Tim.
 3:1-7).
-The words for “elder” (πρεσβύτερος, presbuteros), “overseer” (ἐπίσκοπος, episkopos), and “pastor” (ποιµήν, poimen) are used interchangeably throughout the New Testament and thus refer to one office (Acts 20:17, 28; Titus 1:5-7; 1 Peter 5:1-2).
+The words for “elder” (presbuteros), “overseer” (episkopos), and “pastor” (poimen) are used interchangeably throughout the New Testament and thus refer to one office (Acts 20:17, 28; Titus 1:5-7; 1 Peter 5:1-2).
 A deacon is a biblically qualified man who has been nominated, trained, examined, and ordained to minister to the physical needs of the church.
 The word for “deacon” means “one who waits on tables.”
 The first deacons were appointed by the church so that the Apostles could better attend to prayer and the ministry of the Word (Acts 6:1-7).
 The Bible also gives explicit qualifications for deacons (1 Tim.
 3:8-13).

 Our polity is known as plural elder-led congregationalism, which simply means that we are: